DUNE/ND_Production/run-edep-sim/README.md

 • ROOT 6.28.06

+You need to pull it from DockerHub!
+See few lines below

 ## Configuration
 Configure all the variables needed during the execution modifying the script `setup-edepsim.sh`.
 It will be very similar to `setup-genie.sh`
 1. Set up your working directory, initializing `BASE_DIR` and `ND_PRODUCTION` (or the name of the folder of this repo)